Our environment is sick and it may be making us sick too.

 - Purchase BPA-free baby bottles, pacifiers, and infant feeding cups.

 - Avoid the use of #7 labeled plastics.

 - Do not microwave or heat food in plastic containers.

 - Ensure proper ventilation for rooms & offices containing computers and electronics.

 - Do not store food in scratched or damaged plastic containers, or other containers with plastic lining.

-- Consider asking a health professional about special urine testing especially if there is history of reproductive difficulties, uterine fibroids, breast cancer, menstrual abnormalities, or history of infertility.
+- Consider asking a health professional about special urine testing especially if there is a history of reproductive difficulties, uterine fibroids, breast cancer, menstrual abnormalities, or a history of infertility.

 Share and find tips with other readers:

 How do you reduce personal exposure to man-made toxins?
 (LinkedIn Discussion Group)